Skip to main content

 Remember, there’s no reason you need to do this alone.
 If you want professional support and medical assistance in overcoming your addiction, that’s actually a good thing.
 It proves that you’re serious about recovery and are getting ready to get better.

-Are you ready for the next steps?
-Contact New Waters Recovery’s Admissions department to learn more about our approach to overcoming addiction, about our programs, and the intake process if you decide to start your recovery here.
+Are you prepared to take the leap towards recovery?
+Our North Carolina drug rehab, New Waters Recovery, is waiting for you.
+Reach out to our Admissions department to understand more about our unique approach to overcoming addiction, learn about our programs, and start the intake process if you decide to embark on your recovery journey with us.

 You can do this.